-BY NOW YOU’RE PROBABLY AWARE of the fact that I’ve written a novel.
-And I’ve been told, “It’s pretty good.”
-But arguably, that judgment means little because it came from friends, relatives, and myself.
-The problem is, I have a lot more long-form stories in my head, and they want to get out.
-But as you know, writing novels takes a massive amount of time.
+YOU’RE PROBABLY AWARE of the fact I wrote a novel.
+I’ve been told, “It’s pretty good.”
+But that judgment means little ’cause it came from friends, relatives, and myself.
+The problem is, I have many long-form stories in my head and they want to get out.
+But as you know, writing novels takes a long time.

 I wrote The Woman Who Wanted More over the course of a-year-and-a-half.
-During that time, I worked a full-time job, where I continue to work today, as of July 22nd, 2018.
-Please note, I’m not seeking sympathy, it’s just a fact; these things take time (oh, that’s the name of a song by The Smiths), and the experience of writing this novel was a unique one for me.
+During that time, working a full-time job where I continue to work today, July 22nd, 2018.
+I’m not seeking sympathy, it’s just a fact; these things take time (oh, that’s the name of a song by The Smiths), and the experience of writing this novel was a unique one for me.
 In part, because the story is about a woman, which I am not.
 And the woman’s ethnicity is one of which, I am not.
-These certainties mean little to me, but I learned Literary Agents, Publishers, and readers often find these attributes a concern.
-Maybe from the perceived lack of marketing potential, and the presumed absence of political correctness?
-I don’t know.
+These certainties mean little to me, but I’ve learned that Literary Agents, Publishers, and readers often find these attributes a concern.
+Maybe from the perceived lack of marketing potential?
+And the presumed absence of political correctness?
+Don’t know.
 Supposedly, I am neither marketable nor politically correct, which is fine.

 It’s part of the reason I decided to self-publish.
 However, most of the novels trapped in my head center around strong female protagonists who don’t look like me.

 I don’t know why this is the case.
 More precisely, I have no clue why these type of stories bleed from me.
 Regardless, I loved writing The Woman Who Wanted More, and I hope you have the chance to read it because I want to know what’s on your mind (that’s a song by Information Society); for selfish reasons, of course.
 I’m curious to know, how many people want me to write novels?
-As the character, Judge Smails famously said in the film Caddyshack; “The world needs ditch diggers too!”… am I destined to be a ditch digger?
-Authoring is something I want to do.
-But again… it takes time, and although I wish it were my full-time gig; it’s not.
+As the character, Judge Smails famously said in the film Caddyshack; “The world needs ditch diggers too!”… I am destined to be a ditch digger.
+But authoring is something I want to do.
+And again… it takes time.

 At the end of The Woman Who Wanted More, I wrote an ‘Author’s Note’ section.
 The remainder of this post contains a portion from that Chapter.